 Note: EMs stands for "Emerging market and developing economies" according to the country classification of the IMF.
-The shares of global GDP and the contribution to global GDP growth are based on GDP in purchasing power parity (PPP) terms Source: IMF World Economic Outlook 2020 data.
+The shares of global GDP and the contribution to global GDP growth are based on GDP in purchasing power parity (PPP) terms.
+NDB members include BRICS countries, Bangladesh and United Arab Emirates

+Source: IMF World Economic Outlook 2021 data.
 Data may include IMF estimates and/or projections